Isabel Cristina López S.

 CHAMBERS & PARTNERS LATIN AMERICA

-“Leading Individual in Dispute Resolution in Panama in Band 2”.
+“Leading Lawyer in Dispute Resolution in Panama in Band 2”.

 “Leading Individual in Dispute Resolution in Panama” (2020).